jedisct1/opendns-dnsdb/docs/index.rst

 EOL for external researchers
 ============================

-Access to the Security Graph API for researchers will be restricted to OpenDNS employees starting February 19th.
+Access to the Security Graph API for researchers is now restricted to OpenDNS employees.

-Researchers with a client certificate can ask for an account for the public version of the Security Graph.

 The client library will remain available for reference, but the public version of the Security Graph API will not be supported.